RobertHenschel/slurm-desktop/README.md

 - Application icon
 - Detect and highlight default partition
 - Detect and show GPU partitions
+- Right click on a partition to start an interactive job (Only works if `mate-terminal` is available)

 ## Requirements
 - Python 3.6+